smartflutist661/rfantasy-bingo-stats/process_data/data/bingo_2023/bingo_stats_rough_draft.md

 The authors with the most unique books read were:

-- Terry Pratchett, with 46 unique books read
+- TIE: Brandon Sanderson and Terry Pratchett, each with 42 unique books read
-- Brandon Sanderson, with 44 unique books read
-- Seanan McGuire, with 34 unique books read
+- Seanan McGuire, with 35 unique books read
 - Stephen King, with 32 unique books read
-- Adrian Tchaikovsky, with 31 unique books read
-- TIE: Lois McMaster Bujold and Neil Gaiman, each with 28 unique books read
+- Neil Gaiman, with 28 unique books read
-- TIE: T. Kingfisher and Mercedes Lackey, each with 26 unique books read
+- TIE: Mercedes Lackey and Adrian Tchaikovsky and Lois McMaster Bujold, each with 26 unique books read
-- Martha Wells, with 24 unique books read
+- T. Kingfisher, with 24 unique books read
-- Ilona Andrews, with 23 unique books read
+- TIE: Jim Butcher and Ilona Andrews, each with 23 unique books read
-- TIE: Jim Butcher and Ursula K. Le Guin, each with 22 unique books read
+- Ursula K. Le Guin, with 22 unique books read
+- TIE: Garth Nix and Will Wight and Tamora Pierce and Holly Black, each with 20 unique books read
+- Martha Wells, with 19 unique books read

 <INSERT_PLOT_HERE>

-There were an average of 5.50841431618867 reads per author.
+There were an average of 5.673464433114834 reads per author.

 ## Stats for Individual Squares